aerobounce/trim.lua/README.md

 # Differences from other similar scripts
 - This script is aimed only for extraction of clips with **no-transcoding**.
-- Without encoding, precise video trimming becomes quite tricky with ffmpeg.
+- Without encoding, precise video trimming becomes quite tricky and there is a limit what can be done due to keyframes issues.
-    - As far as I know there is no software that can do it accurately.
+    - Tested several softwares on macOS and As far as I know there is no software that can do it accurately.
-    - This script is here to achieve that.
+    - This script is here to achieve accuracy as much as possible.